 The University of Idaho College of Agriculture and Life Science brings the Summer of Science to the market, and they offer unique agricultural science activities for children ages 5 to 11 throughout the market season.
 CALS faculty experts and students introduce participants to topics like entomology, animal science, plant science, nutrition, and food science.

 Children collect different items at each event to build their own science kit.
 Participants also receive a passport upon their first visit, and those who attend at least five events are entered into a drawing for prizes.

-Safe Routes to School promotes walking and biking throughout our community, including pedestrian routes to the farmers market.
-They will be at the Market the second Saturday of each month from 10:00 a.m. to noon offering bike education.
+Safe Routes to School promotes walking and biking throughout our community, including pedestrian routes to the Market.
+They will be featured at the Market on select Saturdays offering bike safety and education.